SceneView/sceneview-android/README.md

 The `InstructionsController` in the `BaseArFragment` has been replaced with the `Instructions` in the `ArSceneView`.

 The `Instructions` use a `Node` that is a part of the scene instead of a `View`, as opposed to the `InstructionsController`.
 This provides more flexibility for customizing the instructions.
 The `Instructions` have the main `Node` that can be accessed through the `Instructions.infoNode` property.

-The `infoNode` can have one of the following values depending on the ARCore features used and the current ARCore state: `searchPlaneInfoNode`, `tapArPlaneInfoNode` and `augmentedImageInfoNode`.
-Alternatively, it is possible to create your own instruction nodes.

-The default instruction nodes have a `ViewRenderable` with a `TextView` or `ImageView`:

-- The `SearchPlaneInfoNode` displays messages related to the ARCore state.
-For example, `Searching for surfaces...`, `Too dark.
-Try moving to a well-lit area`, `Moving too fast.
-Slow down`, etc.
-- The `TapArPlaneInfoNode` displays a message that helps users to understand how an object can be placed in AR when no objects are currently present in the scene.
-- The `AugmentedImageInfoNode` displays a frame with white corners when no augmented image is currently tracked.

-:bulb: **Idea for future:** when access to the flashlight is finally available with the ARCore shared `CameraManager`, it will be great to add a button to the `SearchPlaneInfoNode` to enable the flashlight when there isn't enough light.

-#### Customizing the instructions

-- The text and images of the instruction nodes can be overridden at the resource level (in the `strings.xml` file and `drawable` directory of your project).
-- Custom instruction nodes can have an arbitrary number of child nodes with `ModelRenderable`s and `ViewRenderable`s.
-It is even possible to play animation for a `ModelRenderable` if it is defined in a `.glb` file.